Information for Prospective Students

 - Research and development: in both University and commercial worlds is a very rewarding experience for those that are academically minded.

 The Department of Computer Science at UCT is a leading research institution in South Africa.
 Our academic staff are nationally and internationally active and recognized.
-Our research addresses the issues confronting our country.
-Being second rate is pointless in a global information society and we actively pursue international excellence while tackling local needs.
+Our research addresses the issues confronting our country: we actively pursue international excellence while addressing local needs.

 We are looking for creative and enterprising students to join us.
 Postgraduate study in our Department means taking part in our research programmes, because all postgraduate degrees in Computer Science at UCT are research degrees.
 All degrees are evaluated externally by international experts, who have consistently praised their quality.
 Students publish internationally and frequently present their work at international conferences.
 Our graduates are actively recruited by national and international industry.